Cholula Hot Sauce: Marketing

 Six varieties of Cholula are widely marketed in North America, including Original, Chipotle, Chili Garlic, Chili Lime, Green Pepper, and Sweet Habanero.
 The product is most frequently retailed in 5-ounce glass bottles, although the original flavor is also available in 2-ounce and 12-ounce glass bottles, as well as 64-ounce plastic bottle, and 7-gram single-use condiment packets.

 Cholula is marketed in the United States as The Flavorful Fire, sponsoring a variety of professional sporting venues and competitions.
 Cholula is served as the "Official Hot Sauce" in concessions at motorsports events including the Toyota Grand Prix of Long Beach and Coca-Cola 600, as well as at all events held at the iconic Indianapolis Motor Speedway.
 Cholula has sponsored collegiate football and tailgating promotions at the Rose Bowl, Sun Devil Stadium and Huskies Stadium.
 The brand is also well established as a wintersports sponsor, partnering with snowboarding competitions including the Cholula Triple Air Show.

-In March 2007, Cholula embarked on a joint promotion with national pizza chain Papa John's, offering complimentary hot sauce packets with every order.
+In March 2007, Cholula began a joint promotion with national pizza chain Papa John's, offering complimentary hot sauce packets with every order.